strongloop/loopback4-example-microservices/README.md

 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/strongloop/loopback)

-How to use LoopBack.next and some recommended best practices.
+How to use LoopBack.next and some recommended best practices for scalable microservices.

 ## Installation